Resistance-Training Principles Part 1: The Basics

 RESISTANCE-TRAINING GUIDELINES FOR BEGINNERS

 In Part 2, I'll review more sophisticated concepts that have been employed in designing resistance-training regimens.
 But, for beginners, the following guidelines should be kept in mind:

 • Never attempt to lift heavy weights over your head, or bench-press without a spotter.

-• A good starting weight is one that allows you to do 12-20 repetitions.
+• A good starting weight is one that allows you to do 12-20 repetitions in 1 set.
 You can then build up from there.
 With each exercise, you should attain momentary muscle failure after about 30-90 seconds.

 • Emphasize slow speed (about 4-5 seconds per repetition) and proper form over trying to lift higher amounts of weight.

 • Work the larger muscle groups (back, chest, thighs) first, then progress outward to smaller muscle groups (biceps, forearms, calves).

 • Alternate "pushing" exercises with "pulling" exercises in each session.
 For example, combine squats (pushing) with hamstring curls (pulling); combine bench press (pushing) with rowing exercise (pulling).

 • Weight-training for strength: Increase the weight of each lift and decrease number of repetitions.
 Begin with a weight that brings you to momentary muscle failure after 8-12 repetitions.